- They prefer the oiliest parts of our face such as the "T-zone".

 HYDRATE using Omega Enriched Face Oil applied directly or a few drops added to the Daily Face Cream twice a day.
 Most people prefer to use the Booster Oil in the evening.

 PROTECT using one of my Sheer Strength Pure Physical SPF 50+ Sunscreens applied during the day - every day - to prevent UV triggering of rosacea.
+My preference is one of the SPF 50+ products.

 It's that simple!
 All of the main factors that cause rosacea, trigger rosacea or are the consequences of rosacea are covered by this non-prescription, dermatologist's Complete Skin Care Routine.